-Shōnen Onmyōji is a light novel authored by Mitsuru Yūki with illustrations up to volume 47 done by Sakura Asagi, and by Itō Natsuo from volume 48 onward.
-The novel is serialized in Kadokawa Shoten's The Beans and currently has 52 volumes, including short stories and side stories.
+Shōnen Onmyōji is a series of Light Novels authored by Mitsuru Yūki with illustrations up to volume 47 done by Sakura Asagi, and by Itō Natsuo from volume 48 onward.
+The story has been serialized in Kadokawa Shoten's The Beans magazine since 2001.

 A manga adaptation of the light novels was later produced, written by Hinoko Seta and published by Kadokawa Shoten in the magazine Monthly Asuka.
 First published on August 25, 2005, the manga is ongoing.